yuninxia/HPCToolkit/doc/src/users/spack.md

 Edit `config.yaml` and `modules.yaml` as described above, run `spack external find` as needed, and then install `hpctoolkit`.

-If your system compiler is too old, you can have spack build a later one.
+If your system compiler is too old, you can have Spack build a later one.
 For example, on one RHEL 8.x system, `/usr/bin/gcc` is 8.5.0.
 I used that to build gcc 14.3.0 and then used gcc 14.3.0 to build `hpctoolkit`.